 Moving ahead, as the sun crosses over the imaginary celestial line from the south to the north direction.
 The earth’s northern areas start to warm up rapidly.
-Refer to the above image for proper understanding.
+Refer to the above image for a proper understanding.

-Hence, marking the end of the winters and the arrival of the first day of spring in the northern hemisphere.
+Hence, marking the end of the winter and the arrival of the first day of spring in the northern hemisphere.
 That’s why the march equinox is officially known as the spring or vernal equinox in the northern parts of the earth.

 Equal Day and Night

 Yup, you heard me right.
-We have equal day and night during march equinox (also during September equinox).
+We have equal day and night during the march equinox (also during the September equinox).
 WHY?
 Because when the sun crosses over the imaginary celestial line, the earth’s tilt becomes perpendicular to the sunshine.
 Or, you can say that on the eve of an equinox, the earth’s axis is neither tilted toward nor away from the sun.

 Hence, daylight and nighttime hours are equal.
 In other words, we will have equal day and night i.e 12 hours.
 Don’t think that the earth’s axial tilt will become Zero during the equinoxes.
 In fact, it just happens because of the sun’s passing over the Equatorial line.